 World Autism Awareness Day March 31, 2017 United Nations, New York City “All human beings are born free and equal in dignity and rights.” – Article 1, Universal Declaration of Human Rights

 Children are mini social scientists.
 They look at the world around them and try to make sense of it.
 But young children with special needs face extra challenges in interpreting this world.
 When they have trouble understanding what is real and what is pretend or imagined, their thoughts and concerns can be overwhelming.

 Community Rowing, Inc. (CRI) is looking for new participants for their ongoing rowing program for people with disabilities.
 This USOC Paralympic Sports-approved rowing club offers recreational and competitive programs for people with physical and cognitive disabilities in the Greater Boston area.

 Whether it is trains, elevators, or film, the preferred interests of those with autism bring about a unique way of interacting with the world.
 The reasons why those with autism choose to prefer certain objects, concepts, and language is something that is challenging to define.
 However, a new study shows that these fixations have calming […]

+Partners for Youth with Disabilities (PYD) is hosting the 2017 Massachusetts Youth Leadership Forum (YLF) in partnership with the Massachusetts Rehabilitation Commission and collaborators across Massachusetts.
 YLF is an overnight conference for youth and young adults with disabilities, held annually in Massachusetts and other states across the country.
 YLF participants build leadership skills and leave better […]

 Jane Hannafin, MS, OTR/L, RYT is the director of Skills for Life, a program of the Ivy Street School.
 In this post, she shares her thoughts on the pressing need for more in-home therapy options for young adults with disabilities and their families.